 Choosing a flexible caulk is preferred so it can expand and contract as the temperatures change without cracking or shrinking.

-Also, if the caulking is paintable it should be applied before the surrounding area is painted.
-If the caulk is not paintable (usually for kitchen and baths), it is applied after painting.
+Also, if the caulking is paintable, it should be applied before the surrounding area is painted.
+If the caulk is not paintable (usually for kitchens and baths), it is applied after painting.

 Best Interior and Exterior Caulking Brands

 Interior caulk and exterior caulk both have different purposes and uses.
 Here are a few of our favorite brands of caulk.

 - Our favorite exterior caulk is DAP’s Dynaflex Ultra advanced exterior sealant.
 It’s a durable, 100% waterproof seal that stands up to the exterior elements.